-Originally calling themselves the 5 Thrillers, they got to record for Detroit's legendary Joe Battle in mid-1953.
+Originally calling themselves the Crowns (they'd changed it to the Thrillers by January 1953), they got to record for Detroit's legendary Joe Battle in mid-1953.
 Battle (who styled himself "Joe von Battle") was the owner of Joe's Record Shop and had an almost limitless assortment of record labels and numbering systems.
 This time he named a label after the group (although he wasn't completely certain what the name of that label should be).
 Their first effort was released on the "Thrillers" label: "I'm Gonna Live My Life Alone" (led by Billy Davis), backed with "Lessy Mae" (which was fronted by Joe).
 "I'm Gonna Live My Life Alone" is the same song as "I'm Going To Live My Life Alone," which the 5 Red Caps had done in 1944 and the Crickets would do the following year.

 This is an extremely rare record; in spite of the fact that von Battle released it multiple times, many collectors have never even heard of it!
 It appeared as Thrillers #OP-167 and again as Thrillers #3530 (with the correct title of "I'm Going To Live My Life Alone"; 3530 was Joe von Battle's Hastings Street address in Detroit).
 It also turned up on a J-V-B demo, with an instrumental on the flip.